 To apply the topcoat, spray a dilution of one part Perma-Zyme to 10,000 parts water onto the treated area, then add one to two inches of gravel.
 The Perma-Zyme dilution will help the gravel adhere to the road’s surface.

-Building a gravel road with Perma-Zyme is a simple, straightforward process.
-And since the concrete-like surface resists erosion for up to 10 years or more, it’s the perfect solution for rural counties, companies, and landowners who are looking to save time and money on maintenance.
+Building a gravel road with Perma-Zyme is a simple, one-time process that reduces maintenance and rework long-term.
+It’s the ideal solution for rural counties, companies, and landowners who are looking to save time and money on maintenance!

 These Stories on Perma-Zyme